vijaysoren/Integrate-Google-Play-billing-library-in-your-android-app/README.md

 Step 9 : Finally roll out test

+Step 10 : Create a subscription item in your Google Play console's, your application dashboard >> Monetize >> Products >> subscriptions >> create subcripption and name it "vip" or if you choose your own you need to change SUBSCRIPTION_ITEM = "your item", enter details and click save.

-Step 10: In Android studio, copy code from SubscriptionActivity.java to your project according to your need or you can clone this project just to test.
+Step 11: In Android studio, copy code from SubscriptionActivity.java to your project according to your need or you can clone this project just to test.

-Step 11: Import all classes if you see errors by clicking ALT + ENTER
+Step 12: Import all classes if you see errors by clicking ALT + ENTER

-Step 12 : Run this app in your device with your google account.
+Step 13 : Run this app in your device with your google account.
 Make a test purchase.

 Congratulations!
 You have successfully integrated Google Play Billing Library into your anroid app.